Cataglyphis: Navigational behaviour

 In an experiment, individual ants were fitted with an apparatus that blocked direct sight of the sun, while giving a false impression of where the sun was, using a mirror.
 When these ants headed for home, they dashed off to a point in the desert displaced by just the amount that the mirror had shifted the sun's position.

+Like ants in the Crematogaster genus, Cataglyphis workers can raise their gaster (abdomen) to a vertical position in an acrobat manner.
+This behavior may serve as a defensive gesture in Crematogaster (acrobat) ants, but in Cataglyphis this is thought to improve mobility in desert habitats.

 Distribution

 At least five different species of Cataglyphis occur in the Sahara Desert, which may be considered the center of distribution for this genus.
 Five species also occur in Israel.
 Some species reach into southern Russia, southern Spain, Greece, the former Yugoslavia, Hungary, the European part of Turkey, and the Aral-Caspian area near Tijanchan.

 Parthenogenesis

 Queen ants of the species C. cursor can produce female reproductive progeny (i.e. potential new queens or gynes) by parthenogenesis.
 Parthenogenesis, in this case, involves, a process (automictic thelytoky) by which two haploid products of meiosis fuse to form a diploid zygote that develops into a gyne.
 Queens can also produce female worker ants by sexual reproduction involving fertilisation of eggs.